grpc/test-infra/dashboard/cmd/postgres_replicator/README.md

         dateField: timeCreated
 ```

 `BQ_PROJECT_ID`: The GCP project ID where the BigQuery instance resides.
+This is
+available on the homepage of every GCP project, in the "Project info" card.
 `PG_USER`: A user of the PostgreSQL database.
 `PG_PASS`: The password associated with the above user.
 This can be specified as
 an environment variable and will override the configuration file if set.